 Located just 10 minutes drive north-west of Derry, this landmark bar and restaurant stands out for its modern style, with a sleek stone grey exterior and plenty of parking spaces encouraging passers by to stop here.
-And that would be a good decision, as it's run by brothers Donal & Kevin Doherty and chef Raymond Moran, who have a real passion for the food of the area.
+And that would be a good decision, as it's run by brothers Donal & Kevin Doherty and chef Derek Creagh (a chef of national renown who has recently moved back to his roots), who all have a real passion for the food of the area.

 “Local Food From Local People” is the mantra on the cover page of their menus: “We collect the best of local produce direct from the people who farm, grow and catch it!
 Fish & Shellfish come from the Greencastle boats.
 Local meats arrive whole and mature in our own dry-aging room.
 Unique local produce to shout about!”
 And shout about it they do, attracting the kind of attention that has earned them a national reputation and many awards, including the Bord Bia 'Just Ask' Restaurant of the Year 2011 - and their energy and dedication in promotion of the very best local produce has inspired many others to do the same.